 Technological advances and a significant improvement in the delivery of reliable internet to millions of homes have created a better eLearning service for students and a more positive user experience (UX), i.e. how a person interacts and experiences a product.

-However, despite these advances, there are a few pitfalls that eLearning companies should avoid.
+However, despite these advances, there are three few pitfalls that eLearning companies should avoid.

 Content that has been mistranslated brings a lack of confidence to the course.
-Students will think that the company offering the course is not a professional one and will not recommend it.
+Students will think that the company offering the course is not professional and will not recommend it.

 Also, badly translated content is very unhelpful and confusing to the student, as they struggle to understand what is being discussed.
-I experienced this kind of problem once and I can tell you it was difficult to understand and keep up with the course.
-In the end, I didn’t feel I had learned enough and I didn’t want to proceed for the next module, I just searched for another course online.
+I experienced this kind of problem once, and I can tell you it was difficult to understand and keep up with the course.
+In the end, I didn’t feel I had learned enough, and I didn’t want to proceed to the next module, so I just searched for another course online.
 So that eLearning publisher lost my business.

-As an eLearning company, you should partner with a professional translation services company with experience in your industry to ensure you delivery fully translated and localized content to your users.
+As an eLearning company, you should partner with a professional translation services company with experience in your industry to ensure you deliver fully translated and localized content to your users.

-A decrease in number of students is not good for business.
-So, ensure your platform is user friendly by fixing any issues reported by students quickly, have a person responsible for UX, and of course consider switching providers.
+A decrease in the number of students is not good for business.
+So, ensure your platform is user-friendly by fixing any issues reported by students quickly, having a person responsible for UX, and of course, considering switching providers.

-Ready to localize?
+Ready to localize your eLearning course?
 Avail of our free video script translation offer.